armandomm09/armandomm09/README.md

 ### Yoo...

-Hola!
-Soy un estudiante de 19 años en el Tec de Monterrey Puebla, estudiando Ingeniería en Robótica y Sistemas Digitales (IRS), con el sueño de cambiar el mundo a través de la tecnología.
-Soy un apasionado de FRC y disfruto trabajando, ayudando y enseñando a mi equipo Imperator 5887 en temas de programación y electricidad. ¡Siempre estoy aprendiendo sobre tecnología y espero poder hacer realidad este sueño!
+---

+Hi!
+I'm a 19-year-old student at Tec de Monterrey Puebla, studying Robotics and Digital Systems Engineering (IRS), with the dream of changing the world through technology.
+I am passionate about FRC and enjoy working, helping, and teaching my team Imperator 5887 in programming and electrical topics.
+I'm always learning about technology and hope to make this dream come true!

-- 🌱 Actualmente estoy aprendiendo DevOps
+- 🌱 I am currently learning DevOps
-- 👫 Busco colaborar en una app de scouting para FRC 2024
+- 👫 I’m looking to collaborate on a scouting app for FRC 2024
-- 🤔 Busco ayuda con React Native y AI
+- 🤔 I’m seeking help with React Native and AI
-- 💬 Pregúntame sobre mi equipo Imperator 5887!!
+- 💬 Ask me about my team Imperator 5887!!
-- ⚡ Dato curioso: ¡Me encanta hacer música!
-- 💻 Amo la programación orientada a objetos
+- ⚡ Fun fact: I love making music!
+- 💻 I love object-oriented programming

 ---